feathersjs/feathers/documentation.md

 ### setup

-`setup(app)` initializes the service passing an instance of the Feathers application.
-`app` can do everything a normal Express application does and additionally provides `app.lookup(path)` to retrieve another service by its path. `setup` is a great way to connect services:
+`setup(app, path)` initializes the service passing an instance of the Feathers application and the path it has been registered on.
+The SocketIO server is available via `app.io`. `setup` is a great way to connect services:

 ```js
 var todoService = {